 "Often, confronting the beginning of a project raises a specific question: “Where do we start?”

 That wasn’t a question we were faced with when initially commissioned to complete the first of new streaming service BritBox’s high-definition restorations of British film classics.
 The first title to be restored was 1968’s Carry On Up the Khyber, and no native HD version previously existed of the film.
 The starting point, then, was obvious; find the best quality print available to us and create a brand new HD scan, ready for restoration.
-We were in luck, as our in-house archive contained a complete set of inter-negative reels that were in very good condition.
+We were in luck, as our in-house archive contained a complete set of inter-positive reels that were in very good condition.
 Running the film through our scanners, details could be picked out that had not been seen for decades, in the fine dust of the battle scene’s rubble, and in the individual fibres of the Third Foot and Mouth’s fake beards.

 We made the decision to scan in ultra high-definition, partly as a means of future-proofing, but largely because it would allow us to overscan, stabilise the frame, and then scale down to HD.
 If we were to overscan in HD, we would then have to scale up, and detail would be lost as a result.
 Once scanned, the real work could begin.
 Although the film was in good condition, it wasn’t flawless.
 Colours, as always, needed correcting, dust and scratches required removal, and frame instability had to be steadied.
 So, back to that question: “Where do we start?”